aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 const node = new appmesh.VirtualNode(stack, 'node', {
   mesh,
   // DNS service discovery can optionally specify the DNS response type as either LOAD_BALANCER or ENDPOINTS.
   // LOAD_BALANCER means that the DNS resolver returns a loadbalanced set of endpoints,
   // whereas ENDPOINTS means that the DNS resolver is returning all the endpoints.
   // By default, the response type is assumed to be LOAD_BALANCER
-  serviceDiscovery: appmesh.ServiceDiscovery.dns('node', appmesh.ResponseType.ENDPOINTS),
+  serviceDiscovery: appmesh.ServiceDiscovery.dns('node', appmesh.DnsResponseType.ENDPOINTS),
   listeners: [appmesh.VirtualNodeListener.http({
     port: 80,
     connectionPool: {